m-a-r-c-e-l-i-n-o/nutra-mock/README.md

 # nutra-mock
 The "nutra-mock" module is a mocking library for the "[N.U.T.R.A.](https://github.com/m-a-r-c-e-l-i-n-o/nutra)" unit test runner.
-Currently, it allows for mocking of all named imports and constants in the main execution context of a valid ES6 module file.
-It does this by statically analyzing the file with the [es6-global-parser]() module and transforms the relevant globals in the deeper contexts into objects whose properties can changed at any time — essentially allowing you to mock just about anything!
+Currently, it allows for mocking of all global imports and constants in the main execution context of a valid ES6 module file.
+It does this by statically analyzing the file and transforms the relevant globals in the deeper contexts into objects whose properties can be changed at any time — essentially allowing you to mock just about anything!

-**This is working, but do to time constraits, it's still lacking in the sourcemap department.
-Expect them to be skewed a bit (not by much, though).
-Sourcemap generation will be intergrated soon.**
+**This is working, but do to time constraits, it's still lacking.**
+**Known issues:**
+- The file sources is being modified, but no sourcemaps are being generated at the moment.
+Expect your debugging to be a bit skewed.
+- There cannot be deep context or object declarations with the same variable names as the globals, this will screw things up.
+To get around this, try making the global variable names unique on the page (i.e. maybe capitilize them all?).
+- This whole thing is still fairly experimental, put together with some minor ast tree crawling and regexes.
+It really needs to be all ast manipulations, both for performance and reliability.
+Expect these bugs to be taken care of if this approach turns out to be a reasonable idea.

 ## Installation
 ```bash